Oleg52/ModToolDocs/docs/props/advanced-restore.md

 For example, if you want to move map upwards, you need to specify only positive Z value and set other ones to 0.

 You can also rotate whole map if you specify Heading.
 In this case, map will be rotated around first prop.

+You can toggle items that will be moved and also specify ranges for them.

 **Note**: rotate map will not work correctly for zones with type 'Axis alligned box' because it cannot be rotated.